Graph tilings in incompatibility systems: Introduction

 \begin{theorem} Let $h\in \mathbb{N}$ and $H$ be any $h$-vertex graph.
 For any $\alpha>0$, there exists a constant $\mu>0$ such that for any sufficiently large $n$ with $n\in h\mathbb{N}$, every $(n,1-\frac{1}{\chi^*(H)}+\alpha,\mu)$-incompatibility system $(G,\mathcal{F})$ contains a compatible $H$-factor.
-In particular, the term of $\alpha$ in the minimum degree condition cannot be omitted when $H$ is a complete $r$-partite graph for $r\ge 3$. \end{theorem} We first remark that Theorem~\ref{main thm} can be seen as a `local resilience' version of Theorem~\ref{thm:KO} in incompatibility systems.
-Towards the `in particular' part in the statement, an obvious question is for which graphs the error term $\alpha n$ in the the minimum degree condition can be replaced by a constant term.
+In particular, the term of $\alpha$ in the minimum degree condition cannot be omitted when $H$ is a complete $r$-partite graph for $r\ge 3$. \end{theorem} Towards the `in particular' part in the statement, an obvious question is for which graphs the error term $\alpha n$ in the minimum degree condition can be replaced by a constant term.